dany1061/3os.org/src/markdownCheatSheet/template.md

 ## How To Use

 You can git the _`edit`_ :pencil2: at the top of the page and copy all the content of this page.
-Follow the [Markdown CheatSheet Guide](/markdownCheatSheet/welcome "Markdown CheatSheet Guide") to add content.
+Follow the [Markdown Cheat Sheet Guide](/markdownCheat Sheet/welcome "Markdown Cheat Sheet Guide") to add content.

 ## We Will Use This Page For Beta Testing